fdsteffen/naturalcolors/docs/index.md

 ```

 ## Getting started
-A guide to create your own colormap can be found in this [Jupyter Notebook](naturalcolors_tutorial.ipynb).
+A guide to create your own colormap can be found in this [Tutorial](naturalcolors_tutorial.ipynb).